-Six of the models we tested are available in a mid-cut version, including the award winning Guide Tennie and Boulder X. These two mid-cuts, as well as the Camp Four and Mountain Trainer, have the same construction and soles as their low-cut brothers.
-The Ganda and Zen mid-cuts are constructed differently, but are similar to the models we tested.
+Five of the models we tested are available in a mid-cut version, including the award-winning Guide Tennie and Boulder X. These two mid-cuts, as well as the Camp Four and Mountain Trainer, have the same construction and soles as their low-cut brothers.
+The Zen mid-cut is constructed differently, but is similar to the models we tested.
 These over-the-ankle versions often have a Gore-Tex liner, or the option.
 Check the "Other Versions" sections located at the end of each individual review for all the available flavors.

 Best Uses for Approach Shoes

 The variety of terrain and distances we encounter approaching and descending from climbs places quite different demands on our footwear.
 The Five Ten Guide Tennie and La Sportiva Boulder X are the best do-everything products we tested.
 The Guide Tennie, with soft Stealth rubber, climbs better, and the Boulder X hikes better, especially in loose dirt or mud.
 If you travel to many climbing areas, these are your best bet.
 Below, you will find recommendations for specific climbing areas and types of terrain.